HackTestes/NVML-GPU-Control/README_PYPI.md

     power-limit-info
           Shows information about the power limit of the selected GPU

-    power-control
-          Controls the power limit of the selected GPU.
-It runs in a loop by default, but can run once using the --single-use option

     thresholds-info
           Shows information about temperature thresholds in dregrees Celsius of the selected GPU.

-    temp-control
-          Controls the temperature thresholds configuration of the selected GPU.
-It runs in a loop by default, but can run once using the --single-use option

-    control-all
-         Allows the use of all controls in a single command/loop

 OPTIONS